How to Start a House Flipping Business in 2022

 Next, you’ll need to determine the type of licenses you need to operate your house flipping business.

-It depends on the state that you choose to operate your business.
+It depends on the state in which you choose to operate your business.

 There are a few more steps to take if you want to start work as a house flipper.